Recurrent neural chemical reaction networks that approximate arbitrary dynamics

 \textbf{Chemical perceptron}.
-A natural question arises: Is there a CRN with single species $Y$ such that its RRE has a unique stable equilibrium of the form~(\ref{eq:perceptron})?
-Such an RRE has been put forward and analyzed in~\cite{anderson_reaction_2021}, and takes the following form:
+A natural question arises: is there a CRN with single species $Y$ such that its RRE has a unique stable equilibrium of the form~(\ref{eq:perceptron})?
+Such an RRE has been put forward and analysed in~\cite{anderson_reaction_2021}, and is given by